 What is Digital Adoption?

-Software adoption is part of the digital adoption process.
-However, digital adoption has a wider scope.
+Software adoption is only part of the digital adoption process.
+Digital adoption itself has a wider scope.

-- Adoption and implementation of new software or technology
+- The implementation and adoption of new software or technology

 - Adoption of digital workflows or processes

 - Adoption of a digital culture or mindset